The following guidelines for sailing are for off-the-beach craft only.

 First aid kits appropriate to the location and level of training must be carried.

-In accordance with Victorian maritime safety regulations, students and staff must wear, as a minimum, a securely fitted Australian Standard Type 2 personal flotation device if sailing within two nautical miles of the coast, and an Australian Standard Type 1 personal flotation device if sailing more than two nautical miles from the coast.
-For more information, see Transport Safety Victoria – Personal Flotation Devices.
+The wearing of a securely fitted Australian certified life jacket is required under Victorian marine safety law on all sailing craft that are underway on all Victorian waters.
+Students and staff must wear, as a minimum, a securely fitted Australian Standard Type 2 lifejacket if sailing within two nautical miles of the coast, and an Australian Standard Type 1 lifejacket if sailing more than two nautical miles from the coast.
+For more information, see

 Helmets may be provided to students participating in a sailing activity at the discretion of the instructor after consideration of students’ sailing experience and skill level.